 Provide the following items in the order specified below to complete the content of the application.
 Unless otherwise noted, attachments count toward the application page limit.
-Indirect cost rate agreements and proof of non-profit status will not count toward the page limit.
-You must clearly label each attachment.
+Indirect cost rate agreements and proof of non-profit status (if applicable) will not count toward the page limit.
+Clearly label each attachment.